top of page

 Responsibillites

-Research and Design
+Service Design, Research and UX/UI Design

 AMSA DESKTOP.png